Laytown: Transport and communications

-The village is a commuter town for people working in Dublin, who are served by the rail line into Dublin Connolly station, and the M1 motorway linking the north east of the country to the capital.
+Laytown is a commuter town for people working in Dublin, who are served by the rail line into Dublin Connolly station, and the M1 motorway linking the north east of the country to the capital.
+It is on the R150 road, and access to the M1 is via the R132 road.
 The village is served by the Northern commuter train line linking Drogheda and Dundalk to Connolly station in Dublin.
 Laytown railway station opened on 25 May 1844 and was renamed as Laytown & Bettystown in 1913.
 An express coach service links Laytown, Bettystown and Sonairte with Parnell Street in Dublin.
 Bus Éireann has changed from route 190 to the D1 which provides several daily services to/from Drogheda via Bettystown and Mornington.

 The East Meath area also has a free monthly magazine known as the Meath Coaster.
 This magazine, solely supplied in East Meath, showcases images of the coast's scenery, local schools' and clubs' achievements as well as an update from the Meath County Council.

 Amenities

 The town has a garda station and a primary school called Scoil an Spioraid Naoimh.
 Coláiste na hInse is a co-educational secondary school in Laytown which was founded in 2008 and had an enrollment of over 1,000 pupils as of 2018.
-The village also has three pubs, two newsagents, a pharmacy, two take-aways and a railway station.
+The village also has three pubs, two newsagents, a pharmacy, two take-aways, a coffee shop, and a railway station.

 Sonairte, the National Ecology Centre, is half a mile from the station on the Julianstown road (R150).